NIRALUser/NeuroRuler/docs/dependencies.rst

 to the new name as :code:`theme_name`.

 As mentioned in the `README <https://github.com/Alexhuszagh/BreezeStyleSheets#customization>`_, there's a lot of fields, but we should modify only a few.
-I ran :code:`diff theme/dark.json theme/dark-green.json` [#f4]_, and the only fields that changed were these:
+I ran :code:`diff theme/dark.json theme/dark-green.json` [#diff]_, and the only fields that changed were these:

 * :code:`"highlight"`
 * :code:`"highlight:dark"`